 Divisional Charts Calculator

-Divisional charts — called Varga charts or Amsa charts in Sanskrit — are secondary charts derived from the primary Rashi chart by dividing each zodiac sign into specific fractional parts.
-Each divisional chart magnifies a particular life domain, providing detailed insight that the Rashi chart alone cannot offer.
-The Navamsa (D9) reveals marriage and soul patterns, the Dashamsa (D10) details career and professional life, the Dwadashamsa (D12) shows ancestral inheritance, and so on through sixteen standard divisions.
-Kaala's Divisional Charts Calculator generates all sixteen Shodasavarga (standard Varga) charts from your birth data: D1 (Rashi), D2 (Hora), D3 (Drekkana), D4 (Chaturthamsa), D7 (Saptamsa), D9 (Navamsa), D10 (Dashamsa), D12 (Dwadashamsa), D16 (Shodashamsa), D20 (Vimshamsa), D24 (Chaturvimshamsa), D27 (Bhamsa), D30 (Trimshamsa), D40 (Khavedamsa), D45 (Aksha Vedamsa), and D60 (Shashtiamsa).
-Each chart is calculated with Swiss Ephemeris precision from your exact planetary positions.
-Divisional charts add layers of specificity that are impossible to achieve from the Rashi chart alone.
-Two people may both have Venus in the 7th house of Taurus in their Rashi chart, but their Venus placements in the Navamsa, Dashamsa, and other divisional charts will differ entirely, producing different marriage experiences, career paths, and life outcomes.
-The Varga charts explain why people with seemingly similar Rashi charts live very different lives.
+Divisional charts, called Varga or Amsa charts, are secondary charts derived from your Rashi chart by dividing each zodiac sign into specific fractions.
+Each one magnifies a particular life domain.
+The Navamsa (D9) reveals marriage and soul patterns.
+The Dashamsa (D10) details career and professional life.
+The Dwadashamsa (D12) shows ancestral inheritance.
+And so on through sixteen standard divisions.
+Kaala generates all sixteen Shodasavarga charts from your birth data: D1 (Rashi), D2 (Hora), D3 (Drekkana), D4 (Chaturthamsa), D7 (Saptamsa), D9 (Navamsa), D10 (Dashamsa), D12 (Dwadashamsa), D16 (Shodashamsa), D20 (Vimshamsa), D24 (Chaturvimshamsa), D27 (Bhamsa), D30 (Trimshamsa), D40 (Khavedamsa), D45 (Aksha Vedamsa), and D60 (Shashtiamsa).
+All calculated with Swiss Ephemeris precision.
+Here is why divisional charts matter: two people may both have Venus in the 7th house of Taurus in their Rashi chart, but their Venus placements in the Navamsa, Dashamsa, and other divisions will differ entirely, producing different marriages, career paths, and life outcomes.
+Varga charts explain why people with seemingly similar Rashi charts live very different lives.

 Divisional Charts Calculator